 Preparation of the draft plan and Prognosis has started in July 2020.
 The data and proposals to the plan were collected and the concept of the plan was prepared.
 In 2021 the first version of the Plan and Prognosis were prepared.
 The opinions and agreements to the Plan from competent Authorities were collected and public discussion was organized.
-The second version of the Plan and Prognosis was prepared in June 2022.
+The second version of the Plan and Prognosis is under preparation now.
 The progress of work and consulted documentation are available in Polish at: